Rizzler Sports Logo

 A pitcher's count resets to zero at the start of each game day.
 If a pitcher throws in two games on the same day (rare, but possible in doubleheaders), both games count toward the single daily limit.
 The count does not reset between games on the same calendar day.

 The count is cumulative within each game.
-Every pitch thrown — ball, strike, foul ball, hit — counts.
+Every pitch thrown to a batter counts: ball, strike, foul ball, or ball in play.
 Warmup pitches between innings do not count toward the total.

 When Rest Days Are Triggered